alexeden/learning-kotlin/README.md

 - Frequent use of `isInitialized` is a code smell; consider using nullable types instead
 - Any class can be made destructurable by adding component operator functions; using a data class will implement destructuring automatically
 - If you override the `equals` operator, you should also override `hashCode`
+- Extensions used by multiple files should be stored in their own project package; the convention for file naming is typically the type the extension applies to, plus `Ext.kt`, e.g. `extensions/IterableExt.kt`
+- Standard library files that contain extensions to a type are often named `<the type>s.kt`, e.g. `Strings.kt`

 # Concepts